nearform/nceubadge/docs-source/content/challenges/record-and-playback-sound.md

 ---
 ### Challenge 14

-Record sound using the "buzzer" and play it back.
+Record some sound using the "buzzer" and play it back.

+Information on recording using the Waveform class can be found [here](https://www.espruino.com/Waveform).